Another walk-off for Polanco; Twins beat Indians 8-7 in 11

 Cleveland’s seventh pitcher, Justin Garza (2-1), took the loss.

+“We had to do a lot of things well today to get this win and we got it.
+We got Polo coming up.
+I mean, what else would happen?”
+Twins manager Rocco Baldelli said.

 Polanco, who also had a first-inning RBI single, ended Monday’s game against Cleveland with a 10th-inning double.
 A day earlier, his walk-off sacrifice fly in the ninth gave the Twins a win over Tampa Bay.
+Polanco’s five walk-off RBIs this season ties the club record set by Kent Hrbek in 1987.

+“He’s a special hitter.
+In those moments, he needs to take care of the team, and he puts it on his back, and he knows what he needs to do,” said Miguel Sanó, who homered and had three RBIs.

 José Ramírez had an RBI double in the ninth against Minnesota closer Alex Colomé, who entered with nine consecutive scoreless appearances.
 Two batters later — and with two outs — Ramírez scored on a wild pitch to make it 7-7.